tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

     }
 ```

 If we run this code, it does not fail.
 That was our first green state - it took as awhile to get here.
-Reason for this is that we are not only test-driving `FizzBuzzKata`, additionally, we are writing a feature test for non-existing testing framework.
+The reason for this is that we are not only test-driving `FizzBuzzKata`, additionally, we are writing a feature test for a non-existing testing framework.
 Now that we are green, we should think about refactoring, i.e.: making the structure of our code right.

 Obviously, we should move our testing framework code outside of the test suite file.
 Probably, somewhere in `src/TestingFramework.js`.
-For that, we need to first parametrize `FizzBuzzKataTest` and extract it a function to run a test suite.
+For that, we need to first parametrize `FizzBuzzKataTest` and extract the function to run the test suite.

 Parametrize: